Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 This new way has been introduced to have a better tree-shaking in the application.
 Currently a service added to the `providers` of a module will end up in the final bundle, even if it is not used in the application, which is a bit sad.
+And if you use lazy-loading, you can fall in a bunch of traps or end up with the service bundled in the "wrong" place.

 It should not happen often in applications (if you write a service, you usually use it), but third party modules sometimes offer services that you don't use, and you end up with a big bundle of useless JavaScript.